NetCube-Systems-Austria/Kumquat-Docs/docs/00_specs.md

 ### Expansion
 - QWIIC Connectors: The Kumquat features QWIIC connectors for easy integration with external I2C devices, enabling rapid prototyping and expansion.

+## Operating System
+- The Kumquat runs on Buildroot Linux with Mainline Linux kernel and U-Boot as bootloader, providing a stable and customizable operating environment.

+## Supported Programming Languages
+- Recommended programming languages for the Kumquat include C, C++, and Python3.
+However, other languages can also be used based on project requirements and developer preference.

 ## Specifications

 - Processor: Allwinner V3s SoC with ARM Cortex-A7 @ 1.2GHz